remirror/remirror/docs/introduction.md

 ### Expected knowledge

 This guide assumes that you're familiar with **JavaScript** and have some understanding of `React`.
 If you're brand new to programming or JavaScript then many would encourage you to look into other resources before attempting to read through this.

+:::note

+Found an error in the documentation?
+Please help us to improve:

+- Open an issue in our [GitHub repo](https://github.com/remirror/remirror/issues).
+- [Join our discord server](https://discord.gg/C4cfrMK) and discuss the problem with us.
+- Create a pull request with your proposed improvement by clicking the edit button on the relevant page.

+:::note